vintagedon/nist-ai-rmf-cookbook/README.md

 We run a research cluster that uses AI extensively.
 Local models, commercial APIs, public and sensitive data.
 We realized we had no formal governance framework—just ad-hoc decisions and unwritten policies.
 The NIST AI Risk Management Framework existed, but it's deliberately abstract.
 It tells you *what* to think about and *why* it matters, but the *how* is up to you.

 So we did what we had to do anyway: we formalized our own governance.
 But instead of keeping it internal, we're documenting the entire process publicly.
 Not because we think we've cracked the code, but because we believe the learning might be bidirectional—you might learn from our implementation, and we'll definitely learn from your feedback.

+> 📘 New to NIST AI RMF?
+No prior knowledge required.
+This repository documents practical implementation, not framework theory.
+For foundational understanding, see the [NIST AI RMF Playbook](https://www.nist.gov/itl/ai-risk-management-framework/nist-ai-rmf-playbook) [2].
+We translate frameworks into working systems—you can learn as you go.

 ### Our Approach